On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

-In this section we describe the basics of {\em real spectra}.
-These results are more or less all a special case of the results of~\cite{MR1806878}.
-We go through the details since, as with orthogonal $G$-spectra, the generalized flatness of commutative rings play an important role (Proposition~\ref{thm:213}).
+In this section we describe the basics of {\em real and complex spectra}.
+The additive results are more or less all a special case of the results of~\cite{MR1806878}, but the important multiplicative properties require a separate analysis.

 For finite dimensional complex Hermitian vector spaces $A$ and $B$ let $U(A,B)$ be the Stiefel manifold of unitary embeddings $A\hookrightarrow B$.
 There is a natural Hermitian inner product on the complexification $V_{\C}$ of a real orthogonal vector space $V$, so there is a natural map